Welcome 2 My Nightmare Era

-This CD comes in a jewel case and features a simple booklet containing song lyrics and credits.
-In addition to the standard 14 album tracks is the bonus track We Gotta Get Out Of This Place, which is a cover of a track by the same name by The Animals.
+In addition to the standard 14 album tracks, this version contains the bonus track We Gotta Get Out Of This Place, which is a pretty decent cover of the 1965 song of the same name by The Animals.

 2011, Spinefarm Records, 0602527805504

-Welcome 2 My Nightmare Classic Rock CD Fan Pack
+Welcome 2 My Nightmare Classic Rock Collector's Pack

 2011, Future Publishing, 1-858704-20-0

-Welcome 2 My Nightmare was subject to a limited edition release as a Classic Rock 'Fan Pack' in September 2011 (nearly a month before the official album release date).
-The packs were available across the UK (via mail order, and at music stores and newsagents) and cost a very reasonable £14.99.
+Welcome 2 My Nightmare was subject to a 'Limited Edition' UK release as a Classic Rock Magazine 'Collector's Pack' in September 2011 (nearly a month before the official album release date).
+The packs were available via mail order and at music stores / newsagents and cost a very reasonable £14.99.
 Similar releases had previously seen artists like Slash and Whitesnake featured.
 To entice fans further, the following was on offer:

-1. The CD album in exclusive digi-book format plus 2 bonus tracks (the exceptional Under The Bed and a non-essential live version of Poison from the 2011 Download festival).
-The booklet was the same as that provided in the deluxe edition CD (above) only that it was fixed to the digi-book;
+1. The CD album in exclusive Digibook format including 2 bonus tracks (the exceptional Under The Bed and a non-essential live version of Poison from the 2011 Download festival).
+The booklet was the same as that provided in the Deluxe Edition CD (above) only that it was part of the Digibook;

 3. A metal pin badge;